j-hagedorn/journals_of/content/poems/2020-03-09-membrance-nadia.md

 your song, a river whispering nourishment

-as one performs the consequential act for which she came to earth
+as one performs the consequential act for which she came to earth.

 ...

+as you sit beneath the birch conversing

 as dreams pace the shores of our days